codemasterv/xbarchive/README.md

 This is early in build so its pretty basic.
 It will allow you to get xbox stuff in bulk from archive.org

+You will need ubuntu or deb based linux.
+Windows Subsystem Linux will work but you will need to install that yourself.

 HowTo:

     git clone https://github.com/codemasterv/xbarchive.git